 However, Patricia Fripp made me dive into that year and pull out a gem.
-Now I usually close my speeches with a story about that year and it is very powerful.
-Go to that place in life you’ve hesitated going into, and you will most likely find a gem too.
+Now I often close my speeches with that powerful story.
+Go to that place in life you’ve hesitated going into, and you will most likely find a gold there too.

-2: Go to stories that you normally tell family and friends.
+2: Go to the stories that you normally tell family and friends.
 These stories are part of your overall story and that’s why you keep telling them.
 Now it’s time to bring them on stage.
-For example, I had been telling my friends the following story for about a decade before I finally started bringing it onstage.
-Listen to it here (1 minute and 40 seconds).
+For example, here’s a story I have been telling my friends for a couple of years now.

 4: Go to where someone wronged you.
 Think about a time when someone did something to you that just wasn’t right.
 Chances are your audience will relate to how you feel about it.